Introduction to structural causal models in science studies

 In the example above, we should interpret the estimate of the effect of Rigour on Reproducibility as a direct causal effect, not as a total causal effect.
 In other cases, coefficients for the controlled factors might not correspond to any causal effect.
 Indeed, we should carefully reason about any effect we wish to identify, and not interpret any estimates for controlled variables as causal without further reflection.

-Additionally, most empirical studies will suffer from measurement problems.
+Additionally, many empirical studies will suffer from measurement problems.
 That is, the concept of interest is often not observed directly, but measured indirectly through some other proxies or indicators.
 These issues can be readily incorporated in structural causal models, and might make certain limitations explicit.
 For example, in the analysis above we controlled for Rigour to infer the causal effect of Open data on Reproducibility, but in reality, we most likely cannot control for Rigour directly.
 Instead, we are controlling for the measurement of Rigour, for example as measured by expert assessment of the level of rigour.
 We could include this in the structural causal model as Rigour \(\rightarrow\) Rigour measurement.
-We cannot directly control for Rigour, and we can only control for Rigour measurement, which does not (fully) close the backdoor path between Open Data and Reproducibility, and might hence still bias the estimate of the causal effect.
+We cannot directly control for Rigour, and we can only control for Rigour measurement, which does not (fully) close the non-causal path between Open data and Reproducibility, and might hence still bias the estimate of the causal effect.
 If Rigour measurement would additionally be affected by other factors, such as Published, this might introduce additional complications.
 Taking measurement seriously can expose additional challenges that need to be addressed (McElreath 2020, chap.
-15).
+15; Esterling, Brady, and Schwitzgebel 2025).

 Discussion